udata setup instructions

 nvm use

-npm install
+pnpm install

-Start udata with udata-front
+Start udata with cdata

 To start udata, the inv command is the same.